UCSF-CBI/cbioportal_docs/docs/FAQ.md

 ### How current is the data in the portal?

-Refer to the [News](https://cbioportal.ucsf.edu/cbioportal/news) page will summarize new data additions.
-In general, we will update the portal will additional UCSF500 cases on a monthly basis.
+Please refer to the [News](https://cbioportal.ucsf.edu/cbioportal/news) page; updates on new data added in each release will be added there.
+In general, we will update the portal with additional UCSF500 cases on a monthly basis.

 ### The data or portal user interface today is different than the last time I looked.
 What happened?